calebbuening/6210K-VexRoboticsSpinUp/src/README.md

 # Source Code
-This file contains all of the source code, including the Neural Network (COPilot)
+The chaoticly organized container of all our code from this year.

 ### nndata folder
 Contains data used to train COPilot

 ### python folder
 Contains COPilot python code for training the models.
-Also includes keras2cpp file
+Also includes keras2cpp file.

 ### src folder
-Contains keras2cpp includes
+Contains keras2cpp includes.

 ### auton_assist_methods.cpp
 Contains all of the methods used to simplify autonomous programming